AugieIsHere/Nickel-File-Renamer/README.md

 # Nickel File Renamer

 A powerful file renaming tool that uses AI to suggest better names for your files and folders.
-Built with Python and OpenRouter AI.
+Built with Python, Cline, and OpenRouter AI.

 ## Features